 The school day typically runs from 8:50am to 3:20pm.
 A large number of students travel by bus from surrounding villages; the school coordinates with local transport providers to ensure coverage.
 There is a canteen serving hot food at break and lunch, operating on a cashless system.

-Sixth Form Performance: While the Sixth Form offers a supportive environment, A-level top grades (A*-B) are currently lower than the England average.
-High-flying academic students should check the specific track record for their chosen subjects.
+Sixth Form Performance: While the Sixth Form offers a supportive environment, A-level outcomes are credible rather than exceptional.
+In 2025, 50% of grades were A*-B and 20% were A* or A across 247 A-level exam entries, so high-flying academic students should check the specific track record for their chosen subjects.

 Rural transport: For families in remote hamlets, reliance on school buses is inevitable.
 This can limit participation in after-school clubs unless parents can provide transport.